The Early Parish Years

 In 1996, under Sr. Regina Wagner's direction, Art was added to the curriculum on a formal basis and two rooms in the Dominican Center were remodeled to provide space for the Art Room and the Religious Ed Media Center.
-By the Fall of 1998, a storage room on the lower level by the 7th Grade room was converted into a science lab and the computer lab was upgraded with 25 new 486 computers that provided Internet access.
-Computers with Internet access were also placed in the classrooms.
+By the autumn of 1998, a storage room on the lower level by the 7th grade classroom was converted into a science lab and the computer lab was upgraded with 25 new 486 Computers that provided Internet access.
+Computers with Internet access were also placed in each classroom.

 At the end of 1998, there were 249 students enrolled in St. Mary's School.
-There were 12 homerooms and special classes including library, music, Spanish, computer, physical education, art and resource.
-The curriculum and programs offered at St. Mary's School reach the spiritual, educational, and physical needs of the children of St. Mary's Parish and of the community.
+There were 12 homerooms and special classes included Library, Music, Spanish, Computer, Physical Education, Art, and Resources.
+The curriculum and programs offered at St. Mary's School reached the spiritual, educational, and physical needs of the children of St. Mary's Parish and of the community.

 The 21st Century

-The beginning of the 21st century brought changes to St. Mary’s.
+The beginning of the 21st century brought many changes to St. Mary’s.
 Spirituality is still the foundation of St. Mary’s School.
 Each school year begins with a dedication ceremony to Mary.
 The faculty wrote a Marian prayer that the students recite daily.
-Weekly Masses, weekly Lenten/Advent prayer services, and praying the Rosary in October are important parts of our spirituality, as are the Living Stations of the Cross performed by sixth graders during Holy Week.
+Weekly masses, weekly Lenten/Advent prayer services, and praying the Rosary in October are important parts of our spirituality, as are the Living Stations of the Cross performed by the 6th graders during Holy Week.

 Academic changes have occurred as well.
-Implementation of diocesan standards and assessments, new textbooks, reference materials and Smart boards have provided stimulus to our strong academic achievement.
-Competitions such as Wits Clash, Spelling Bees, Chess Club Competitions, Battle of the Books, Geography Bees and the Nebraska History State Competition continue to broaden the experiences of our students.
-We are proud to say that from 2006-2009, St. Mary’s students were in the top 100 Geography Bee students in the state, with 2 placing fourth and twelfth.
-In the 2009 Wits Clash competition held at Gross Catholic High School, students placed first and third.
-In 2010 a St. Mary’s team took third place in a group performance during the Nebraska State History Competition.
-In 2011 two of our students placed in the top four at the Metro Catholic Schools Spelling Bee.
+Implementation of Diocesan standards and assessments, new textbooks, reference materials, and Smart boards have provided stimulus to our strong academic achievement.
+Competitions such as Wits Clash, Spelling Bees, Chess Club Competitions, Battle of the Books, Geography Bees, and the Nebraska History State Competition continue to broaden the experiences of our students.
+We are proud to say that from 2006-2009, St. Mary’s students were in the top 100 Geography Bee students in the state, with two placing 4th and 12th.
+In the 2009 Wits Clash competition held at Gross Catholic High School, students placed 1st and 3rd.
+In 2010, a St. Mary’s team took 3rd place in a group performance during the Nebraska State History Competition.
+In 2011, two of our students placed in the top four at the Metro Catholic Schools Spelling Bee.
 Yearly events also include winning and placing in the Catholic Daughters Poetry/Essay/Art competition, the Duchesne Academy Art Festival, entries to the Sarpy County Fair, and Omaha’s Summer Arts Festival.

-St. Mary’s strives to add opportunities for its students.
+St. Mary’s strives to always add opportunities for its students.
 Beginning in 2008, St. Mary’s opened its doors and hearts to Korean students through the Korean American Foreign Exchange Student Program.
-Sixth, seventh and eighth graders explore a variety of electives which change yearly.
-Popular among the students are the art, drama, science, speech, technology, yearbook and STEM electives.
-Field trips to the Henry Doorly Zoo, Holland Center for Performing Arts, the City of Lincoln, rides on a Fremont train, and even a ride on a dirt road to a farm where students see up close and personal bison, cows, horses, chickens and bugs -- all add to the life experiences of our students.
+6th - 8th grads explore a variety of electives which change yearly.
+Popular among the students are the Art, Drama, Science, Speech, Technology, Yearbook, and STEM electives.
+Field trips to the Henry Doorly Zoo, Holland Center for Performing Arts, the City of Lincoln, rides on a Fremont train, and even a ride on a dirt road to a farm where students see bison, cows, horses, chickens and bugs up close and personal, all add to the life experiences of our students.

 The school reaches out to community and global charities through a wide variety of activities and fundraisers such as the Nebraska Humane Society, Pennies for the Leukemia/Lymphoma Society, Ronald McDonald House, Bellevue Food Pantry, the Linus Project, National Levi/Cancer Day, Gifts for Troops, and the annual Advent Angel trees and Rice Bowls.
 Each November the students and staff honor our local veterans by participating in the annual Bellevue Veterans Parade and in our own veteran’s assembly.
 We especially honor our WWII veterans, who share their experiences of courage and sacrifice.
 Priests who are veterans were honored in 2009 during the “Year of the Priest,” while Korean Veterans were honored in 2010 during the 60th anniversary of the Korean War.

 St. Mary’s most recent growth has been the Advanced Education certification, which began in 2009.
-Under the direction of the principal, Mrs. Cheryl Castle, teachers and staff are creating a stronger Christ centered atmosphere and improving our well established programs so all are ready for the 21st century.
+Under the direction of the principal, Mrs. Cheryl Castle, teachers and staff created a stronger Christ-centered atmosphere and improved our well-established programs.

 Number of Graduates Each Year